 This is kind of Truth in Television as real-life swarms/schools/flocks can move with amazing coordination, and maintain a shape (usually a sphere or some other simple geometrical pattern) even when disturbed.

 - Asking a swarm if they've seen something, and the swarm helpfully forms an arrow pointing to the direction it went.

 - The target of a swarm (usually bees) is hiding, and when they can't find it they form a question mark for no apparent reason except for the benefit of the audience.

-- Issue 7 of Blame! has the main character briefly interacting with a swarm of microorganisms, which assumes various simple forms — :) for "hello", O for "yes", X for "no", etc — to answer his queries.
+- Blame: Issue 7 has the main character briefly interacting with a swarm of microorganisms, which assumes various simple forms — :) for "hello", O for "yes", X for "no", etc — to answer his queries.
 Justified, in that the swarm is actually controlled by an AI, in a highly futuristic world where this kind of trick is pretty common.

 - Panty & Stocking with Garterbelt has a swarm of flies forming into a human hand... who gives Chuck a full-scale swatting (after he did so with one of them), throwing Chuck into a microwave, topped off with the swarm giving him the middle finger, complete with Written Sound Effect "FUCK!"

-Films — Animated
+- Disney Animated Canon: